Migration in China: Benefits

-How do transient individuals experience migration in China, and what are the cultural, social, and even political ramifications of their migration experience?
-Through these experiences, many migrants come to expect certain benefits.
-Gaetano explains that China “understands that a woman should have a life outside of the fields and the kitchen.
-This awareness will surely help improve the quality of life for women in the rural areas.”
-This quote suggests that rural women in particular who were exposed to modern globalization of gender and cultural roles lived improved lives.
+Rural women in particular were exposed to modern globalization of gender and cultural roles lived improved lives.

 Labor in China was greatly segregated by gender.
 Where typically young, beautiful women found jobs in the beauty industry and often found better wages and living quarters.
-Gaetano further explains that “women have had a virtual monopoly in urban domestic service and hotel and restaurant hospitality”.
+Gaetano further explains that "women have had a virtual monopoly in urban domestic service and hotel and restaurant hospitality".
 While females took the hospitality industry, males found themselves in the low-skill, low-wage industrial jobs which includes construction-like jobs.
 Though the jobs held grueling hours, being paid and establishing an identity separate from their household was a huge benefit for many transient workers.

 Generally speaking, the difference in living standards between rural and urban workers was apparent where urban workers tended to live a more lavish lifestyle.
 This lavish lifestyle included better living quarters, nutrition, guanxi (social connections), and access to education.
 Education especially was a huge factor for the migration of families.
 Rural women were seeking to better educate their offspring in the hopes of better economic success for their children.
 As China shifts from export-driven growth to stimulating domestic demand, the consumption and investment potential brought by migrant workers will significantly boost long-term economic growth in Chinese cities.